edalorzo/fundamental-programming/README.rst

 The Service Layer
 ^^^^^^^^^^^^^^^^^

 For your **service layer**, you may want to use a library like Mockito to mock your data access layer and just focus on what should happen in the service layer.
-Make sure to test not only valid scenarios, but also invalid scenarios and attempts to violate preconditions.
+Make sure to test not only valid scenarios but also invalid scenarios and attempts to violate preconditions.

 .. code-block:: java